 That’s the second sentence in Darren Aronofsky’s Noah.
 It’s printed on the screen for all to see.
-It is accompanied by an image of a serpent shedding its light skin and emerging as a darker, more foreboding creature.
-It is also followed by images of violence and destruction.
+It is accompanied by an image of a serpent flicking its tongue at the camera.
+And it is followed by images of violence and destruction.

 To those who are even half-familiar with the story of the Fall, you might think that this would all seem pretty straightforward.
 But no. Instead, a bizarre idea has surfaced in recent days, to the effect that Aronofsky’s film espouses a kind of Gnosticism.